rafaelsetragni/awesome_notifications/README.md

 ### Full example code

-Bellow there is a full example of how to check if the desired permission is enable and to request it showing a dialog with a rationale if necessary (this example was took from our example app):
+Bellow there is a full example of how to check if the desired permission is enable and how to request it showing a dialog with a rationale if necessary (this example was took from our example app):

 ```Dart
   static Future<List<NotificationPermission>> requestUserPermissions(